 The UK Anti-Doping Athlete Commission provides advice on all matters of anti-doping.

-Olympic, Paralympic and professional sports are all represented on the Commission, which has the responsibility of working with other athlete-centred groups - for example the British Athletes Commission - to ensure the wider views of the athlete community are represented.
+Olympic, Paralympic and professional sports are all represented on the Commission, which has the responsibility of working with other athlete-centred groups - for example the British Elite Athletes Association - to ensure the wider views of the athlete community are represented.
 It also engages with athletes to collect feedback on UKAD programmes.

 Laura Deas is an Olympic medal-winning skeleton athlete who was a member of Team GB’s record-breaking squad competing at the PyeongChang 2018 Olympic Winter Games.
 She started skeleton back in 2009 through the UK Sport talent programme, Girls4Gold, and has since forged a successful career in the sport.

 Laura featured across UKAD and Team GB’s communication channels during Clean Sport Week 2018, 2019 and 2020, speaking on clean sport and anti-doping education.

 Andrew is a postdoctoral researcher in anti-doping and sport integrity working for Leeds Beckett University, the University of Birmingham, and Kingston University.
 He obtained his PhD at the University of Birmingham in sport and exercise psychology in 2022 with his thesis on ‘Psychosocial factors facilitating use of performance and cognitive enhancing drugs in sport and education’.

 Before joining the University of Birmingham in 2015, he completed an MSc at Manchester Metropolitan University in Psychology and an MSc in Sport and Exercise Psychology at Sheffield Hallam University, an MBA from the University of Tulsa, and an MA in Medical Sciences from the University of Oxford.